1hedu/pyCryptoChart2Wav/README.md

 A complete FM synthesizer application that imports cryptocurrency chart images as custom wavetables for sound design.

+**Platform:** Desktop only (Linux, Mac, Windows) - Requires PyQt5 which is not available on Android/Pydroid3.

 ## ✨ Features

 ### Synthesis Engine